Skip to main content

 Zinc has been studied as part of acute COVID treatment with mixed results.
 There is some signal of benefit when started early, but the evidence is not as strong as for Vitamin D. We use zinc as one part of a layered plan, not as a stand-alone fix.

 Zinc carnosine is a chelate of zinc bound to the amino acid carnosine.
-It stays in the gut longer than other forms, which is why it is often used to repair ulcers, heartburn, and "leaky gut" patterns.
+It stays in the gut longer than other forms, which is why it is often used to repair ulcers, heartburn, and increased intestinal permeability patterns.
 The standard dose is 75 mg twice a day.

 Zinc can support erectile function in men with documented zinc deficiency, mostly through testosterone support.
 In men with normal zinc, extra zinc does not improve erections.
 The bigger drivers are sleep, blood pressure, lipid status, and cardiovascular health.

-Zinc has mild immune-balancing effects and may modestly help allergy symptoms, especially when paired with Vitamin C and quercetin (a plant flavonoid).
+Zinc has mild immune-balancing effects and may modestly help allergy symptoms, particularly when paired with Vitamin C and quercetin (a plant flavonoid).
 The effect is mild compared to standard antihistamines.

 Yes, zinc combines well with magnesium and Vitamin D. Take zinc with dinner, magnesium glycinate at night for sleep, and Vitamin D3 with a fat-containing meal earlier in the day.
 They use different absorption pathways.